 Bottom Line

-Finally, we are at the dead-end of the article on how to remove bark from a branch of both thin and thick types of limbs.
+Finally, we are at the dead-end of the article on how to remove bark from a branch and how to preserve branches for decoration of both thin and thick types of limbs.

 Hopefully, you’ll be smart enough to make the best way out to debarking tree branches and bark peeling from tree parts as well.